You are not old enough to visit this site

 Okay, enough dodging.
 It's time to describe what’s in that glass.

 Get Specific: Forget just honey; think New Zealand Manuka honey.
-Swap vanilla for vanilla bean or vanilla custard.
+Swap vanilla for vanilla bean or vanilla chantilly cream.
 And smoke, think beach campfire or late summer barbecue.
 The more detailed, the better.

 Embrace Ambiguity: Conversely, being a little more general can also help step up your whisky game.
 Swap out peach for stone fruits, apple for orchard fruits, and cinnamon for baking spices.